anetastankovska/JavaScriptAdvanced/Homeworks/beerApp/README.md

 4. The search bar searches by a letter or a keyword contained in the name of the beer.

-***The Api witch is used is: https://punkapi.com/documentation/v2
+***The Api used for creating the page is: https://punkapi.com/documentation/v2